AdobeDocs/dynamic-media-classic.en/help/using/video-seo-search-engine-optimization.md

 >
 >Google supports both the Video Sitemap and mRSS feed protocol for submitting information to search engines.

 Adobe Dynamic Media Classic can generate Video Sitemaps and mRSS feeds from metadata that is stored with each video.
 When you create Video Sitemaps and mRSS feeds, you decide which metadata fields from video files to include.
-In this way, you describe your videos to search engines so that search engines can more accurately direct traffic to videos on your web site
+In this way, you describe your videos to search engines so that search engines can more accurately direct traffic to videos on your web site.

 >[!NOTE]
 >